zaheeb6/Automated-File-Organizer/README.md

 If the destination subfolder doesn't exist, it creates one automatically.
 The script continues running in the background, organizing files in real-time.

-## Contributing
-- Contributions to improve the Automated File Organizer are welcome!
-Here's how you can contribute:
-Fork the repository.
-Create a new branch for your feature or bug fix.
-Make your changes and commit them with clear, descriptive messages.
-Push your changes to your fork.
-Submit a pull request to the main repository.
-Please ensure your code adheres to the project's coding standards and include tests if applicable.

 ## License
 - This project is licensed under the MIT License.
 See the LICENSE file for details.
-The MIT License is a permissive license that allows for reuse with few restrictions.
-It permits use, modification, and distribution of the code for both private and commercial